-Covid-19 coronavirus: Big increase in vehicles turned around at police checkpoints
+Covid 19 coronavirus: Big increase in vehicles turned around at police checkpoints

 Chambers wanted to also acknowledge the police staff and New Zealand Defence Force workers who were operating these checkpoints.

-"It has been particularly wet weather conditions today and is expected to continue so a big thanks to all of the collective hard work going into making these checkpoints run as smoothly as we can."
+"It has been particularly wet weather conditions today and is expected to continue, so a big thanks to all of the collective hard work going into making these checkpoints run as smoothly as we can."

+Earlier this week police bolstered the number of checkpoints in South Auckland by three to eight.

+The new checkpoints were placed at Pinnacle Hill/Medhurst Rd, Buckville Rd/Harrisville Rd and Mill Rd/Razorback Rd.